carmenlup/Introspect2b/README.md

 In order to automate the deployment process, we will set up a CI/CD pipeline in Azure DevOps.

-##### 2.1 Create a new project in Azure DevOps
+### 2.1 Create a new project in Azure DevOps

-- Go to your Azure DevOps organization and click on "New Project".
+- Go to your Azure DevOps organization and click on `New Project`.
-- Enter a name for your project (e.g., "introspect-2-b") and click "Create".
+- Enter `introspect-2-b` name for your project  and click `Create`.

 Documentation link: [Create a project](https://learn.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page)

-##### 2.2.
+### 2.2.
 Setup GitHub connection

 - In your Azure DevOps project, navigate to `Project Settings` -> `Service connections`.
 - Click on `New service connection` and select `GitHub`.